INFRASTRUCTURE SERVICES (E-ACRS)

 OUR SERVICES

-• We conduct a condition assessment of federally-funded assets on a 2 (schools) to 3-year (all other community infrastructure) cycle.
+• We conduct a condition assessment of federally-funded assets on 3-year cycle.

 • We identify deficiencies (infrastructure that needs to be repaired, replaced, reconstructed or upgraded).

-• We produce an electronic report for First Nations, Indigenous Services Canada (ISC) and Health Canada that contains estimated costs to repair, replace, reconstruct or upgrade infrastructure.
+• We produce an electronic report for First Nations, Indigenous Services Canada (ISC) that contains estimated costs to repair, replace, reconstruct or upgrade infrastructure.

 • We geolocate the assets and associated infrastructure on a map and provide a copy to the community.